RF-Informed Graph Neural Networks for Accurate and Data-Efficient Circuit Performance Prediction: Experimental Setup

 \section{Experimental Setup}

+All experiments are performed on NVIDIA GeForce RTX 4090 GPUs using floating-point 32 precision.
+Circuit classes are trained independently but concurrently using GPU-parallel workloads, allowing multiple specialized surrogates to be optimized simultaneously rather than sequentially within a unified model.

-Experimental setup is outlined in this section, including the training strategy, loss formulations, data preprocessing and augmentation, and computational settings.
-These framework components are designed to enable robust training, effective regularization, and reproducible results.
+The framework employs GENConv and GraphNorm from \texttt{PyTorch Geometric} \cite{r2}.
+Reproducibility is ensured by fixing random seeds across all relevant libraries and disabling residual nondeterminism in CUDA Deep NN kernels.
+Further details, including the training strategy, loss formulations, data preprocessing and augmentation, and computational settings are presented in this section.
+The framework is designed to enable efficient training.